Loss of Appetite in Kids – Causes and Remedies

 6. Ajwain

 Ajwain is excellent for boosting appetite and promoting proper digestion.
-You can add it to parathas, make infused ajwain water or incorporate in salads too.
+You can add it to parathas, make infused ajwain water or incorporate it in salads too.

 7. Basil